tiwaripankaj2013/namasteReact/theoryAssignments&Notes/day4Assignment.md

-Is JSX mandatory for React?
+## Is 'JSX' mandatory for React?
-    No
+A: No `JSX` is an Extension Syntax that allows writing HTML and Javascript together easily in React and is used to create React elements.
+These elements are then rendered to the React DOM.
+Each JSX element is just to make use of React easy and for calling React.createElement(component, props, …children) with less work.
+So, anything that is done with JSX can also be done with just plain JavaScript.
+So `JSX` is not mandatory but is used for writing better and clean code instead of writing code using `React.CreateElement`.

-Is ES6 mandatory for React?
+## Is ES6 mandatory for React?
     No
 {TitleComponent} vs {<TitleComponent/>;}vs {<TitleComponent></TitleComponent>}in JSX
 TitleComponent : it's a react element